Stochastic trade-offs and the emergence of diversification in E. coli evolution experiments: Introduction

-In the theory of adaptive dynamics, diversification is understood as the consequence of ``\emph{evolutionary branching}'' in which two phenotypically-different populations emerge from an ancestral monomorphic one (see \cite{Geritz1,Geritz2, Metz, Dieckmann96, Doebeli-Book} and below).
-Adaptive dynamics assumes that there is a ``resident population'', usually considered to be monomorphic, that ``mutants'' of the dominant phenotype emerge at a small rate ---so that ecological and evolutionary processes occur at separate timescales--- and the population dynamics depends on the distribution of existing phenotypes.
-The previous concepts are captured mathematically in the notion of ``\emph{invasion fitness}'', which describes the dependence of the mutant's growth rate on the resident population.
-In particular, its sign determines whether the mutant will go extinct or, instead, proliferate, invading the resident population and eventually becoming fixated.
-Thus, adaptive dynamics can be seen as the gradual phenotypic change of a whole population, that evolves uphill in the fitness landscape.
-Importantly, due to the frequency-dependent nature of the invasion fitness, the fitness landscape is a dynamical entity, that is, it changes as the population moves in phenotypic space.
-Typically this evolutionary process ends up finding a (local) maximum of the fitness landscape, at which the population stabilizes.
-However, sometimes, it may result in the counterintuitive phenomenon of ``evolutionary branching'' that occurs when the endpoint of the gradient-ascending dynamics ---that modifies contemporarily the fitness lanscape itself--- is a fitness \emph{minimum}, rather than a maximum.
-At this type of ``singular point'', the population can only increase its overall fitness by splitting in two sub-populations, where each of them can separately climb one of the sides of the fitness landscape, resulting in a diversification into two different lineages \cite{Geritz1,Geritz2,Doebeli-Book,Kisdi-review,Adaptive-speciation}.
+In the theory of adaptive dynamics, diversification is understood as the consequence of \emph{``evolutionary branching''} where two phenotypically distinct populations emerge from an ancestral monomorphic one (see \cite{Geritz1,Geritz2, Metz, Dieckmann96, Doebeli-Book} and below).
+Adaptive dynamics assumes the presence of a ``resident population'', usually considered to be monomorphic, from which ``mutants'' of the dominant phenotype emerge at a small rate.
+This small mutation rate ensures that ecological and evolutionary processes occur on separate timescales.
+These concepts are mathematically encapsulated in the notion of ``\emph{invasion fitness}'', which describes the dependence of a mutant's growth rate on the resident population.
+Specifically, the sign of this growth rate determines whether the mutant will go extinct or proliferate, eventually invading the resident population and becoming fixed.
+Thus, adaptive dynamics can be seen as the gradual phenotypic change of an entire population, evolving uphill in the fitness landscape \cite{Geritz1,Geritz2}.
+Importantly, owing to the frequency-dependent nature of the invasion fitness, the fitness landscape is a dynamic entity that changes as the population composition changes in phenotypic space.

+Typically, this evolutionary process culminates in finding a (local) maximum of the fitness landscape, where the population stabilizes.
+However, sometimes it may result in the counterintuitive phenomenon of "evolutionary branching."
+This occurs when the endpoint of the gradient-ascending dynamics, which simultaneously modifies the fitness landscape itself, is a fitness \emph{minimum} rather than a maximum \cite{Geritz1,Geritz2, Metz, Dieckmann96, Doebeli-Book}.
+At this type of ``singular point'', the population can only increase its overall fitness by splitting into two sub-populations.
+Each sub-population can then separately ascend one side of the fitness landscape, resulting in diversification into two distinct lineages \cite{Geritz1,Geritz2,Doebeli-Book,Kisdi-review,Adaptive-speciation,Sireci}.